Wednesday 12th Jun 2019

 ‘Learn to be strong but not rude.
 It is an extra step you must take to become a powerful, capable leader with a wide range of reach.
 Some people mistake rudeness for strength.
 It’s not even a good substitute.

 Learn to be kind but not weak.
 We must not mistake kindness for weakness.
 Kindness isn’t weak.
 Kindness is a certain type of strength.
 We must be kind enough to tell somebody the truth.
 We must be kind enough and considerate enough to lay it on the line.
-We must be kind enough to tell it like it is and not deal in delusion.
+We must be kind enough to tell it like it is and not deal with delusion.

 Learn to be bold but not a bully.
 It takes boldness to win the day.
 To build your influence, you’ve got to walk in front of your group.
 You’ve got to be willing to take the first arrow, tackle the first problem, and discover the first sign of trouble.

 You’ve got to learn to be humble, but not timid.
 You can’t get to the high life by being timid.
 Some people mistake timidity for humility.
 Humility is almost a God-like word.
 A sense of awe.
 A sense of wonder.
 An awareness of the human soul and spirit.
-An understanding that there is something unique about the human drama versus the rest of life.
+An understanding that there is something unique about human drama versus the rest of life.
 Humility is a grasp of the distance between us and the stars, yet having the feeling that we’re part of the stars.
 Therefore, humility is a virtue; but timidity is a disease.
 Timidity is an affliction.
 It can be cured, but it is a problem.

 Develop humor without folly.
 That’s important for a leader.
 In leadership, we learn that it’s okay to be witty, but not silly.
 It’s okay to be fun, but not foolish’.